Ace-g-ops/Mathematical-Modeling-for-Brain-Data-Workshop-2026/materials/2026-09-26-session-07-capstone-project/README.md

 # Session 7: Project - Applying Neural Models to Biological Problems

-In the capstone project, participants are to select a mathematical neuroscience model and use it to explain a real biological or cognitive system.
+In the capstone project, participants will be grouped to work on a project that uses a mathematical neuroscience model to explain a real biological or cognitive system.

 ## Suggested project workflow